Skip navigation

 Dry and Semi-Dry Sausages

 Dry and semi-dry sausages are possibly the largest category of dried meats, particularly in the United States.
 These products can be fermented by bacterial growth for preservation and to produce the typical tangy flavor.
-Alternatively, they may be cultured with lactic acid — much as cheese, pickle, and yogurt makers do — to eliminate the fermentation phase and shorten the process.
+Alternatively, they may be cultured with lactic acid — much as cheese, pickle and yogurt makers do — to eliminate the fermentation phase and shorten the process.
 They are, with a few exceptions, cooked.

 Fermentation is one of the oldest methods of preserving meats.
 Dry sausages — such as pepperoni, and semi-dry sausages such as Lebanon bologna and summer sausage, have had a good safety record for hundreds of years.